School Psychology Programs

 Ding, Y., Liu, R.-D., McBride, C., & Zhang, D. (in press).
 Pinyin invented spelling in Mandarin Chinese-speaking children with and without reading difficulties.
 Journal of Learning Disabilities.

-Zhang, D., Ding, Y., Barrett, D. E., Xin, Y.-P., & Liu, R.-D. (in press).
+Zhang, D., Ding, Y., Barrett, D. E., Xin, Y.-P., & Liu, R.-D. (2014).
 A comparison of multiplication strategic development in low-achieving, average-achieving, and high-achieving students.
 European Journal of Psychology of Education.

 Guo, J.-P., Yang, L.-Y., & Ding, Y. (2014).
 Effects of example variability and prior knowledge in how students learn to solve equations.
 European Journal of Psychology of Education, 29(1), 21-42.